Schedule an Advising Appointment

 When you log into Navigate, and select the Schedule An Appointment Button, you will want to select "Academic Advising" and then the major you want to speak with an Advisor about.

 - If you select Video Advising - an advisor will send your GVSU Gmail account a link to your virtual meeting before your appointment time.
-Please be sure to check you email.
+Please be sure to check your email prior to your scheduled appointment time.

-- Find a private space to meet with you advisor.
-Your educational records are protected by the Family Educational Rights and Protect Act (FERPA).
-Which means that what we discuss is confidential, so family, friends and roommates should not be present without a signed consent form sent to your advisor in advance.
-We know this can be difficult but please know, we reserve the right to end our appointments early if privacy and confidentiality is not being met.
+- For phone & video appointments - Find a private space to meet with your advisor.
+As noted above, your educational records are protected by the Family Educational Rights and Protect Act (FERPA).
+This means that what we discuss is confidential, so family, friends, and roommates should not be present without a signed consent form sent to your advisor in advance.
+We know this can be not easy, but please know that we reserve the right to end our appointments early if privacy and confidentiality are not being met.
+It is also helpful to have a quiet and private space so that you are able to communicate and focus on the information being discussed clearly.

 If you have already received secondary admission into your major, please contact your faculty advisor.